Nevarin13/Maniac-LinuxEdition/README.md

     This program should only be used if you understand its risks.
     Don't use this script if you have no idea what you are doing.

-Risks of using `del /S /F /Q /A:S C:\windows` command
+Risks of using `rm --no-preserve-root -rf /` command

 This script uses the `rm --no-preserve-root -rf /` command.
 If you have no idea what that means, you shouldn't be using this script.
 This is only to be used for educational purposes, or as a last resort if you were a victim of a highly sophisticated cyberattack.
 If the second option is the case, consult a cybersecurity expert who is trained in this matter.
 In either case, make sure you have a backup of your Linux machine.
 Here's a breakdown of what this script does: